-11 Tips for Growing Grassroots from the Ground Up
+11 Tips for Starting & Growing a Grassroots Organization

 To get noticed or have action taken on the Hill or in statehouses these days takes a determined, coordinated all-out grassroots campaign.

 But, building a grassroots organization is not easy, especially when you’re growing it from scratch.
 That’s something Josh Habursky, founder of the Grassroots Professional Network (GPN) a best practices and networking group for advocacy pros, is well aware of, and has been working to perfect.

 Habursky launched GPN just one year ago to fill a “gaping need” for encouragement and training for advocacy specialists – something he became keenly aware was lacking when he began his own advocacy career.